RePAIRProject/fragment-restoration/README.md

 yolo segment train data=data/repair_motif_seg.yaml epochs=200 batch=32 imgsz=512
 ```

-### Detecting and converting Yolo outputs
+#### Inference

+YOLO already provides CLI for running train and inference, but it already draws the results on the image to show them.
+So it is very good for quickly cheking how is working, but you may need to run custom code if you want to do something with the results.

-##### If you just want to get some results quickly, you can use the yolo commands for inference
+##### YOLO commands for inference
 Example run for detection (yolov5-like):
 ```bash
 python detect.py --weights '/..path../Yolo_best_model_pretrained_best_weights.pt' --source '/..path../images_folder'